plausible/website/_articles/plausible-the-more-accurate-alternative-to-google-analytics.md

 Plausible excludes bots, crawlers, referrer spam and other known non-human activity by default.
 [In a test we ran](https://plausible.io/blog/server-log-analysis?utm_source=support&utm_medium=email), we saw 18x more pageviews with server side tracking than with Plausible which shows the volume of spam traffic that Plausible excludes.

-## Not being blocked by ad blockers and privacy-focused browsers
+## Tracking script being blocked by ad blockers and browsers

 Google Analytics tracking script, being infamous for leaving cookies on users’ browsers and devices, has started being blocked by privacy-conscious users.
 The way they do this is by using ad blockers and privacy-first browsers like Safari and Firefox.